3rd July, 2021

 When it comes to inventory, the hospitality sector is one of the most overlooked industries yet as we can see from the incredibly competitive food service market, what should matter most to any food business is the effective management of ordering, tracking menu items and overall inventory management.

-Just like any business, an inventory should list all the property and assets associated with your business.
+Just like in other businesses, an inventory management system should list all the property and assets associated with your business.

-With restaurants, that inventory should also consist of all the items required to prepare dishes – whether pre-bought ingredients or raw materials.
+With restaurants, your inventory should also consist of all the items required to prepare dishes – whether pre-bought ingredients or raw materials.

 Managing that inventory would then mean accurately tracking those ingredients from the moment they are purchased until the moment they are sold in a dish.